lamhq/tech-notes/pages/devops/aws/governance/service-catalog.md

 ## Overview

-It's a service that allows organizations to create and manage catalogs of approved IT services.
+It's a service that allows organizations to create and manage **catalogs of approved IT services**.

 They're multipurpose catalogs.
 Can include things like AMIs, servers, software, databases, and other preconfigured components.